Key Takeaways

 Holiday markets and fairs are off-limits for dogs!
 Just like holiday shopping, festive markets and outdoor fairs are not a suitable place for dogs.
 The many people, loud music, and smells can quickly overwhelm your dog.
 There's also the risk of them getting hurt by dropped food or broken glass.
 Walks in quieter areas are a much better choice.

 Stress isn't the only problem.
-The Christmas season also poses real dangers.
-We'll show you what to watch out for so you and your dog don't end up at the emergency vet.
+The Christmas season also poses real dangers for dogs.

 Plants like mistletoe, Christmas roses, and poinsettias are toxic to dogs.
-Here you'll find more plants that are poisonous to dogs.
+Many other common houseplants are also poisonous to dogs.
 During the Christmas season, the poinsettia is especially popular.
 This decorative houseplant belongs to the spurge family.
 Its leaves and stems contain a toxic milky sap.
 If your dog nibbles on the plant, it can lead to poisoning.

 Symptoms of poisoning